 Library Card 101: Everything you need to know

 There are many benefits to having a Summit County Library card.
-Beyond just checking out books, you can use your card to access resources at your local library and online.
+Beyond just checking out books, you can use your card to access a huge variety of resources at your local library and online.

 Keep reading to learn more: